My-Center-Manager/legal/Readme.md

-# EcoTracker Legal Repository
+# My Center Manager Legal Repository

-Welcome to the EcoTracker Legal Repository.
+Welcome to the My Center Manager Legal Repository.
 This repository holds all the necessary legal documents for the EcoTracker project.

 ## Contents

-1. [License](LICENSE) - The license under which the EcoTracker project is released.
+1. [License](LICENSE) - The license under which the My Center Manager project is released.
-2. [Contribution Agreement](contribution-agreement.md) - The agreement that all contributors to the EcoTracker project must agree to.
+2. [Contribution Agreement](contribution-agreement.md) - The agreement that all contributors to the My Center Manager project must agree to.

 ## Contributing

-If you would like to contribute to the EcoTracker project, please read and understand our [Contribution Agreement](contribution-agreement.md) before making your contribution.
+If you would like to contribute to the My Center Manager project, please read and understand our [Contribution Agreement](contribution-agreement.md) before making your contribution.

 ## Contact